 Here you'll find information on several topics related to Boston like sporting events, live theater, major concerts, top restaurants, the hottest night clubs, things to do with your kids, things to do without your kids, and all other types of quality entertainment.

 For example, we recommend checking out these live music events in Boston in 2014.
 First, you have your choice of divas.
 For instance, see Lady Gaga at the TD Garden on June 30, 2014 or you can see Katy Perry in Boston at the TD Garden on August 1st, 2014 or August 2nd, 2014, and even the legendary Cher will be in Boston too!
-Other live events coming up in Boston include Bruno Mars in Beantown at the TD Garden.
+Other live music events coming up in Boston include Bruno Mars in Beantown at the TD Garden.
+Crooner John Legend is at the Blue Hills Bank Pavilion on 8/9/14.
+And Fleetwood Mac will be performing in Boston at the TD Garden on 10/10 and 10/25/14.
+And on 9/27/14 get ready for a double bill of Enrique Iglesias and Pitbull who are teaming up to play live for you at the TD Garden.

-For live events other than concerts, consider the Harlem Globetrotters, the WWE in Boston, or live theater in Beantown as well.
+For live events other than concerts, consider going to the WWE in Boston, bringing your kids to Boston's Disney on Ice Frozen or live theater in Beantown as well.

 Look for BostonSmarts to provide insightful, useful, and well-written articles.